liamhays/flipwire/README.md

 # Usage
 Flipwire will attempt to connect to your Flipper before any operation.
-Your Flipper **must** already be paired to your computer.
+Pair your Flipper to your computer before using Flipwire.

 Run `flipwire` with no arguments to see the built-in help.
 Command line usage is basically: